QTI-TH/style-qgan/README.md

 - **quantum GAN:**
   - Do we need a 4th wire to connect the Generator and Discriminator?
   - In D, could we use quantum interference to project (like e.g. in Grover's algorithm) instead of a classical minimizer?
 Could the whole problem not be recast in such a way?
-In that case we could use quantum parallelism more efficiently?
+In that case we could use quantum parallelism more efficiently? -> Info in the Re-uploading paper

 # Ressources